heptarch/heptarch.github.io/projects.md

 far, we can list a few key ingredients in Bell's recipe for successipe:
 - Academic freedom
 - Material security
-- Stimulating domain of application
+- Problem-rich domain of application
-- Decoupling of product and research
 - Robust division of labour
 - Enforced focus
 - Enforced cross-disciplinary interaction